BenjaminAdams/Swashbuckle-blue/README.md

 * Customize the logo, header title, and page title
 * Night theme for code display
 * Added [SwaggerIgnore] attribute to hide properties/controller routes from appearing in documentation
 * Added [SwaggerExample] attribute.
-You can add an example value that will be used as a placeholder in the input fields when the page loads
+You can add an example value that will be used as a placeholder in the input fields when the page loads.
+Example: [SwaggerExample("myValue")], [SwaggerExample("GUID")] generates a new guid for you,  [SwaggerExample(RANDOM)] generates a random integer
 * Putting API keys in the header now works.
 In SwaggerConfig.cs set c.ApiKey("apiKey").Name("apiKey").In("header") or "query" for the api key in a query param